RincisM/JavaScriptExperiments/README.md

 valid color specifier, this function should return a value of null.

-4.Create a simple calculator which performs three more calculations other than the basic arithmetic calculations.
+4. Create a simple calculator which performs three more calculations other than the basic arithmetic calculations.
 You must use an external JavaScript file.
 Name your files calculator.html and calculator.js.

-5.Create a "To-do list application".
+5. Create a "To-do list application".
 Through this application you should be able to add the task.
 Once you add the task to be get updated in the task list and you click on the next task button the task must be removed from the list and to be displayed in the next task.